DataBiosphere/bond/README.md

       to ensure that the tag is incremented properly based on the last released version.
 Tags should be plain semver numbers like `1.0.0` and should not have any additional prefix like `v1.0.0` or `releases/1.0.0`.
 Suffixes are permitted so long as they conform to the [semver spec](https://semver.org/).
+- [ ] Pushing the new tag to the git origin repository will _not_ automatically tag the Docker image.
+You will need to manually tag the Docker image with the correct semver number.
+Go to the [Bond project on Quay.io](https://quay.io/repository/databiosphere/bond?tab=tags) and navigate to the "Tags" menu.
+You should see two new images for `latest` and `develop`.
+Confirm that the ages of these images correspond to when you merged your changes into the `develop` branch.
+On the right of one of these rows, click on the gear icon and select "Add New Tag".
+Enter the semver number for your release.
 - [ ] In Jira, make sure the Bond Release exists or create a new one in the [Cloud Integration Project](https://broadworkbench.atlassian.net/projects/CA?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page) named like: `Bond-X.Y.Z` where `X.Y.Z` is the same semantic version number you created in the previous step.
 - [ ] For each Jira Issue included in this release, set the `Fix Version` field to the release name you created in the